 Eggs are fabulous for breakfast being full of antioxidants (that protect the eyes), protein and B vitamins.
 Not only that but they raise your ‘good’ cholesterol levels and they help you feel full for longer.

-However, if you have children like mine then they will not eat eggs for breakfast…unless disguised in another form.
+However, if you have children like mine, then they will not eat eggs for breakfast…unless disguised in another form.

-And unlike the banana pancakes that abound on the internet made with just egg and banana (which frankly taste like eggy banana’s), they are much more pancake like, satisfyingly sweet too…with no need for added sugar.
+And unlike the banana pancakes that abound on the internet made with just egg and banana (which frankly taste like eggy banana’s), they are much more pancake-like.

 Banana & Nut Pancakes